yuntal/Portfolio-2-CA/README.md

 ### Running

-To run the app, you can simply view the website on live server.
+To run the app, you can simply click on live server on which ever code editor you're using.

-If not the app can be easily accessed through github pages: https://yuntal.github.io/Portfolio-23/ .
+If not, the app can be easily accessed through github pages: https://yuntal.github.io/Portfolio-23/ .

 ## Contributing